We agree- content creation for eCommerce pages can seem every bit intimidating.

-Since online content is the key mode of communication for an eCommerce website or platform, you’d want to make sure that you’re saying the right things the right way.
-There are some words (known as power words) that help persuade the buyer without coming across as too pushy or sales-like.
+Since online content is the critical mode of communication for an eCommerce website or platform, you want to make sure that you’re saying the right things the right way.
+Some words (power words) help persuade the buyer without appearing too pushy or sales-like.

-For example, words like now, suddenly, announcing, quick, hurry, sensational, amazing, etc, are known to increase the value of the product in the buyer’s mind.
-However, they should be used strategically so that the overall description reads genuine.
+For example, words like now, suddenly, announcing, quick, hurry, sensational, amazing, etc., increase the product’s value in the buyer’s mind.
+However, they should be used strategically to make the overall description genuine to potential customers.

 4. Focus On SEO And Keywords

-Keywords and SEO (Search Engine Optimisation) are the two most important factors that contribute to better search engine rankings and should be considered when writing eCommerce content.
-Be it for product descriptions or blog posts; quality content will never use keyword stuffing, as search engines like Google can automatically detect it, thereby resulting in lower rankings.
+Keywords and SEO (Search Engine Optimisation) are the two most important factors contributing to better search engine visibility and should be considered when writing eCommerce content.
+Quality content will never use keyword stuffing for product descriptions or blog posts, as Google can automatically detect it, resulting in lower rankings.

-Likewise, avoid writing duplicate content in a bid to increase the keyword count.
-Multiple online stores or pages tend to copy the manufacturer’s words, making the descriptions redundant.
+Likewise, avoid duplicate writing content to increase the keyword count.
+Multiple online stores or pages copy the manufacturer’s words, making the descriptions redundant.

-Multiple online resources help users figure out the most relevant keywords according to specific topics, businesses, or industries.
-Other than that, you can look at your competitor’s websites or posts to see how their keyword placement has helped them achieve better search engine rankings.
+Multiple online resources help users determine the most relevant keywords according to specific topics, businesses, or industries.
+You can also look at your competitor’s websites or posts to see how their keyword placement has helped them achieve better search engine rankings.

-Inserting relevant keywords in the page title, product title, meta tags, and ALT tags can also improve search rankings.
+Inserting relevant keywords in the page, including category pages, product, meta, and title tags, can also improve search rankings.

 5. Write In Active Voice

-One of the fundamental aspects of writing compelling online content that many writers tend to overlook is using active voice.
+One of the fundamental aspects of write compelling content that many writers overlook is using an active voice.

 While active voice is considered more direct and authoritative, passive voice often becomes difficult and complex to follow.
-Not only does it affect the perceived clarity of the message, but it may also force your audience to look for better alternatives.
+It affects the message’s perceived clarity but may also force your audience to look for better alternatives.

-And there’s a good chance that your customers may not want to spend much time deciphering the meaning of the passive sentences, especially if your competitor has content that’s easy to read and comprehend!
+And there’s a good chance that your potential customers may not want to spend much time deciphering the meaning of the passive sentences, especially if your competitor has easy-to-read and comprehended content!

 6. Establish Your Brand’s Voice

-In the absence of a physical store or other tangible features that customers can relate to, your brand’s voice may become the single biggest persuading factor.
+Without a physical store or other tangible features that customers can relate to, your brand’s voice may become the single most significant persuading factor.
 Think of it as a personality that helps potential buyers connect to the overall business and the type of products you sell.

-The brand voice is a major determining factor of the tone and vocabulary of the posts and how your content will address the readers.
-This is also important to maintain uniformity in the overall writing so that customers don’t get confused or lose the sense of attachment with the brand.
+The brand voice is a major determining factor in the posts’ tone, vocabulary, and how your content will address the readers.
+It is also important to maintain uniformity in the overall writing so that customers don’t get confused or lose a sense of attachment to the brand.

-However, business owners must ensure that their brand’s voice is in accordance with the type of products they deal with, this applies to all eCommerce content.
-A high-end brand might adopt a more professional and upscale approach by using words like “one-of-a-kind” or “premium” to lay emphasis on the quality of the products.
+However, business owners must ensure that their brand’s voice is in accordance with the type of products they deal with; this applies to all eCommerce content.
+A high-end brand might adopt a more professional and upscale approach by using words like “one-of-a-kind” or “premium” to emphasise the quality of the products.

-But a company that sells board games must have a more informal and fun writing style to connect better with the younger audience for effective conversions from mere website visitors to buyers.
+But a company that sells board games must have a more informal and fun writing style and fun writing style to connect better with the younger audience for practical conversions from mere website visitors to buyers.

 7. Present A Solution

-A good product description should be written in a way that the product becomes a solution rather than an item of sale.
-You could even present your product to help people achieve their aims or goals, even if they are something as basic as drilling holes in a concrete slab.
+A good product description should be written to become a solution rather than a sale item.
+You could even present your product to help people achieve their aims or goals, even if they are as essential as drilling holes in a concrete slab.

-Here, you can also talk about positive customer reviews and show how your product has helped in making life easy for the buyers.
+Here, you can also talk about positive customer reviews, share success stories on social media and show how your product has helped make life easy for buyers.
 Most people will believe in the experience of their peers more than they would in your content, so use that to your benefit.

-Another technique that will capture the attention of your audience is creating a first-hand experience, which will make the readers feel that they already own the product.
-This may well create a deeper emotional bond, making them want to try it even more.
+Another technique to capture your audience’s attention is creating a first-hand experience, making the readers feel they already own the product.
+This may create a deeper emotional bond, making them want to try it.

 8. Include Visuals

-You know how the good old saying goes- “a picture is worth a thousand words.”
-Even when writing content for an eCommerce product, there’s only so much that you can do with words.
-Hence, pairing those text descriptions with relevant images and videos can convey your message more effectively on your eCommerce website.
+The good old saying goes- “A picture is worth a thousand words.”
+Even when writing content for an eCommerce product, there’s only so much you can do with words.
+Hence, pairing those text descriptions with relevant images and videos can convey your message more effectively in your eCommerce business.

-There are a lot of people who will just scan through the sites or pages, and using colourful graphics can successfully catch their attention amidst the sea of text.
-That perfect image that represents the product can make all the difference.
+Many people will scan through the sites or web pages, and using colourful graphics can successfully catch their attention amidst the sea of text.
+That perfect image representing the product in online stores can make all the difference.

 Furthermore, a product video can be a great way to describe certain features or the overall usage of a particular product.
-At the same time, keep the descriptions short and crisp so that buyers can get the crux of the matter in the first reading itself.
+At the same time, keep the descriptions short and crisp so buyers can get the crux of the matter in the first reading.

-With that, it’s time for us to wrap up today’s guide.
+With that, it’s time for us to wrap up today’s guide on writing for eCommerce.

-Whether you plan to hire a writer, a content marketing team, or wear the hat yourself, make sure to keep the basics of eCommerce content writing in mind.
-The best product descriptions are often the ones that use simple yet strategic words to draw the buyer’s attention.
+Whether you plan to hire eCommerce content writing services, a content marketing team, or wear the hat yourself, keep the basics in mind when hiring eCommerce writing services.
+The best product description often uses strategic yet straightforward words to draw the buyer’s attention.

-It’s strongly advised to research before writing, looking at reviews and what they talk about and keep your customer and their priorities top of mind.
+It’s strongly advised to research before writing, look at reviews and what they talk about and keep your customer and their priorities top of mind.

-Like any content that goes on your website, it needs to be quality content, not all content creation teams work the same, ensure yours focuses on everything that matters.
+Like any content on your website, it needs to be quality; not all eCommerce content creation teams work the same.
+Ensure yours focuses on everything that matters, especially quality content.